 Press the stem gently at the soil line.

 • Stem is also soft, dark, or smells off?
 Root rot has started.
 Unpot immediately, cut away any black or brown mushy roots with clean scissors, let the plant air-dry for 1-2 days, then repot in fresh dry succulent soil.
 Hold off watering for at least two weeks.
+If you need a full rescue walkthrough, use our root rot treatment guide.

-Step 3: The wrinkled leaf check (underwatering)
+Step 3: The wrinkled or curling leaf check (underwatering)

 • Last watered more than 10 days ago?
 Water deeply now, let it drain fully, and check back in 24-48 hours.
 The leaves should plump back up.